42KL/42kl-api-requests/generate-visuals/README.md

 Compares users subscribed to an exam event and users subscribed to each of the exam projects set in the exam event.
-Then, draws a visual of number of subs to the projects vs. number of subs to the event.
+Then, draws a visual of number of incorrect subs (subscribed to event and not registered for project, or not subscribed to event and registered for project) vs. correct subs (subscribed to event and registered for project).

 Outputs a SVG infographic file and a JSON data file listing the intra login for bad subscriptions, project subscriptions and event subscriptions.